 Meteonomics is a concept of combining classical economic analysis with the snap weather view offered by any meteorological service.
 It is the result of a complex econometric model that determines the phase of a country’s economy based on probabilities.
 The model, utilizing a number of variables and a large database, focuses on determining the phase in which the economy might enter the coming period.
-There are six possible phases of an economy, which are the following:

 The economy is growing, there is a sense of prosperity, security and wealth.
 The markets discount an even better future and the average capital appreciation is the main driver of the extra wealth creation.
-Higher risk acceptance is also linked to this stage.
+Higher risk tolerance is also linked to this stage.

 The economy is shrinking, there is growing unemployment, job and wealth insecurity.
 The finacnial markets fall and to an extend they discount an even worse future.
 The risk appetite is diminishing and we experience a switch from higher to lower risk investments.

 Τhe economy is not growing, but it is not backing down.
 Things are not evolving, but they are not getting worse.
 The financial markets are continuously looking for direction and they move between rise and fall as demand and supply overcome one another.